 Children’s books about unicorns are wonderful, so don’t knock ‘em!

 Unicorns?
 Ughhhhh.
-That’s the attitude so many parents and teachers have when it comes to stories about unicorns.
+That’s the attitude so many parents and teachers have when it comes to children’s books about unicorns.
 But really – they are wonderful, so please don’t turn your nose at them!!
 Here’s why these stories should have a prominent place in your home:

 First, unicorns aren’t real.
 So when our kids are dreaming about, talking about, and reading about unicorns, they are using their imagination.
 And there’s nothing more incredible than that.
 When kids exercise their imaginations, not only are they exercising their brains in the best way possible, but playing “pretend” allows them to explore relationships between family and friends, learn valuable communication skills, and even help them work out their fears and worries.